WARNING: Top 5 Most Expensive Purchases Retirees Often Regret

 “Because I deserve it.”

 Deciphering between “wants” and “needs” goes back to Budgeting 101.
+But it’s especially relevant when it comes to retirement planning.

 ⚠️IMPORTANT: Before you read on, I want you to know that this blog post is not designed to be an attack on your spending or lifestyle, nor is it intended to tell you what you can and cannot spend your money on.